DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 ###Espresso Book Machine

+The Espresso Book Machine [^Espresso-Book-Machine] is a print on demand (POD) machine that prints, collates, covers, and binds a single book in a few minutes.
-The Espresso Book Machine [^Espresso-Book-Machine] can be found on different locations, for example in a physical bookstore.
+It can be found on different locations, for example in a physical bookstore.
 It allows to print a (digital) book on the spot in a direct-to-consumer model.

 **Characteristics**
 Input is PDF